jmaslak/IP-Random/README.md

 It should be possible to provide ranges that are acceptable to use for the generated IPs.
 Basically the opposite of "exclude" (but excludes should be applied afterwards still).

+Probe for existance of inet\_pton for IPv6 - if it isn't there, use pure Perl code.

 I have plans to port this to Perl 6.